- Cancer Information

 As policies change, check what assistance is available before you buy prostheses or bras.

 How to make a claim for a replacement prosthesis:

 - Allow two years or more between the purchase dates of the prostheses.
-In some circumstances, you may be able to make additional claims but you will need to provide a letter from your doctor or surgeon.
+In some cases, you may be able to make additional claims but you will need to provide a letter from your doctor or surgeon.

 Rebates for breast prostheses and related products such as mastectomy bras vary between private health funds.
 Some rebates only apply to members with extras cover.

-Women with private health insurance may also be able to claim a reimbursement from Medicare.
+If you have private health insurance, you may also be able to claim a reimbursement from Medicare.
 If the full price of the prosthesis wasn’t covered by your private health insurer, you can claim through Medicare, but this reimbursement will be adjusted according to the $400 limit.

 For example, if you buy a prosthesis for $500, and get a $200 refund from your private health fund, your Medicare reimbursement would be $200.